GaiaNet-AI/docs/docs/node-guide/register.md

 * The keystore stores the private key associated with the ETH address encrypted by the password.

 The `nodeid.json` is the only proof that your node belongs to you.
-IN many protocol operations, you will need this private key to sign request messages to send to the protocol smart contracts.
+In many protocol operations, you will need this private key to sign request messages to send to the protocol smart contracts.

+The device id is only visible to yourself.

 ### Select a different domain